Introduction To Open Plan Living

 A more informal area is created by the island seating between the kitchen and living areas, while the soft furnishings have sleek and simple lines.
 Although these are minimally dressed, they still feel beautifully elegant.

-The large floor to ceiling windows create a light rich space, with stunning outdoor views of nature on all sides.
+The large floor-to-ceiling windows and sliding doors create a light-rich space, with stunning outdoor views of nature on all sides.
 Overall this look is very grown-up and inviting.

 2. Modern open plan kitchen area - Functional

-This open plan kitchen living area has very little separation between the living, dining space and kitchen.
-All have been placed so that they face out towards the large floor to ceiling windows, which allow a mass of light to emanate into the space.
+This open-plan kitchen living area has very little separation between the living, dining space and kitchen.
+All have been placed so that they face out towards the large floor-to-ceiling windows, which allow a mass of light to emanate into the multi-functional space.

 A large skylight has also been added to flood even more natural light into the lounge and eating areas, which is a great way to brighten a dark room.

-The kitchen delivers the latest trend of contrasting colours, with the kitchen island, having a much darker grey, to complement the light grey storage cupboards.
+The kitchen delivers the latest trend of contrasting colours, with the kitchen island unit, having a much darker grey, to complement the light grey storage cupboards.
 The light grey is then repeated in the large comfy corner sofa, which helps to carry the design aesthetics through to other areas.

-The warm tones of the wood flooring give a cosy feel to the overall space and the similar finish of the table and chairs emphasize the feeling of comfort and homeliness.
+The warm tones of the wood flooring give a cosy feel to the overall open-plan living space and the similar finish of the table and chairs emphasises the feeling of comfort and homeliness.

 For the lighting, numerous discreet spotlights throughout are complemented by dramatic chandeliers situated directly over the dining table, for a more intimate feel when eating and entertaining.
 Overall a great open plan kitchen area for both a larger household and for entertaining friends and family.